Dripping is the fat that comes off or “drips” from a beef joint during roasting.

 In the past, dripping was served as a spread and ‘bread and dripping’ was considered to be a real treat.
 Nowadays it is used mainly as a cooking fat – either for shallow frying meat, as a roasting fat for potatoes or to dot over a joint to keep it moist during cooking.

-Dripping is good for roasting potatoes with, as nothing else seems to get them quite as crispy.
-The reason is that Dripping has a very high smoke point (480 F / 250 C) and a very high flash point (550 F / 290 C.) Fish and chip fans swear by chips cooked in dripping.
+Dripping is good for roasting potatoes with, and many English cooks swear that nothing else seems to get them quite as crispy.
+The reason is that dripping has a very high smoke point of 250 C (480 F) and a very high flash point of 290 C (550 F.) Fish and chip fans swear by chips cooked in dripping.

 Literature & Lore